Here’s a video news cast from YouTube called Cicadas invade CapeCast. I assume “Cape” refers to Cape Cod. Good information in video form.

 Evansville Courier & Press Cicada season Red-eyed insects scheduled to appear in late April:

 It may be extra noisy around trees located across Kentucky this year due to Brood XIV of the Periodical Cicada.
-All of Kentucky, except for the Purchase Areas, should expect some activity form the periodical cicada this year.
+All of Kentucky, except for the Purchase Areas, should expect some activity from the periodical cicada this year.

 Towers: Seasonal cicadas to infiltrate Southern Seminary in May :